The Ouija board was invented by Elijah Bond and patented on May 28, 1890.

 I only mention this because it is a powerful tool in some hands and Halloween is coming up.

-When my sister and I were in our teens, we had good luck conjuring up a spirit who was more than willing to speak with us.
+When my sister was around nine and I was in my early teens, we had good luck conjuring up a spirit who was more than willing to speak with us.

 I wrote down everything that he told us, but sadly through moves over the years those details have been lost.